 Conclusion

 The structure of Allure Report didn’t appear all at once as Athena did from the head of Zeus.
 It took many years of thinking, planning, and re-iterating on community feedback.
-What emerged as a result was a tool that was purpose-built to be extensible and to smooth out the creation of new integrations.
+What emerged was a tool that was purpose-built to be extensible and to smooth out the creation of new integrations.
 Today, expanding upon this labor means leveraging the code, experience, and architectural decisions accumulated over the years.